theAIGuysCode/YOLOv4-Cloud-Tutorial/README.md

 # YOLOv4-Cloud-Tutorial
-This repository walks you through how to Build and Run YOLOv4 Object Detections with Darknet in the Cloud with Google Colab.
+This repository walks you through how to Build, Train and Run YOLOv4 Object Detections with Darknet in the Cloud through Google Colab.

 ![Example Of YOLOv4 Detections](images/detection1.jpg)